 ID Risk Description Owner Milest one Current Score Target Score Trend 298 There is a risk that TfN might be unable to make a timely, robust, credible, evidence-based case for investment in transport.
-Rail/Roads Director All All 15 11 ⇔ ID Control Level and Action Description Owi ner Due 953 ysis & or Ongoing 954 High - Ensure programmes are realistic and achieva adjusted if required, without significantly impacting objectives. tegy, Analy ms Directo Closed 955 Peer Reviewers to ensure essential functionality for transformation is prioritised and "added value" function Scope is being managed in consultation with DfT, TfN Partners and wers to ensure essential functionality for robustly representing tion is prioritised and "added value" functionality is deprioritised ropriate.
-This will ensure that the approach is proportionate for the Closed 957 High - TAME structure reviewed in line with 2023/24 commitments.
-4 business plan tegy, Analy Closed 2502 High - Strengthen TAME governance for more trans activity.
+Rail/Roads Director All 15 11 ⇔ ID Control Level and Action Description Ow ner Due 953 Medium - TAME staff are working closely with DfT of the robustness of Analytical Framework tools, dedic responding to requests for information from DfT in a manner. ating resources to 1 itegy, Anal nms Directo • Ongoing 954 High - Ensure programmes are realistic and achieva adjusted if required, without significantly impacting objectives. core 1 itegy, Anal nms Directo • Closed 955 Medium - Scope is being managed in consultation we Peer Reviewers to ensure essential functionality for transformation is prioritised and "added value" functional where appropriate.
+This will ensure that the approach stage of scheme development. robustly representing tionality is deprioritise ed Strategy, Analysis & Comms Director Closed 957 High - TAME structure reviewed in line with 2023/24 commitments.
+4 business plan itegy, Anal nms Directo Closed 2502 High - Strengthen TAME governance for more trans activity.
 Initial prioritisation undertaken.
-To be revie regularly to programmes and partners. tegy, Analy Ongoing 2503 Medium - A policy Development Framework is being and consistent approaches to policy development a tegy, Analy Dec 23 2504 Medium - Use evidence to provide recommendation for Road Investment Strategy (3). • Rail/Roads Director Mar 24 2505 Medium - Use evidence to provide recommendation for Rail Network Enhancements across the North. s to the Secretary of S State Rail, Roads Dire ector Ongoing 2851 NEW: Medium - Use the STP/our evidence base capability to inform future investment rounds a Rail, Roads Dire ector Ongoing
+To be review regularly to programmes and partners. • 1 itegy, Anal nms Directo • Ongoing 2503 Medium - A policy Development Framework is being and consistent approaches to policy development as itegy, Anal nms Directo Dec 23 2504 for Road Investment Strategy (3). e evidence to provide recommendations to the Secretary of State Mar 24 2505 Medium - Use evidence to provide recommendation for Rail Network Enhancements across the North. s to the Secretary of S State Rail/Roads Director Ongoing 2851 NEW: Medium - Use the STP/our evidence base capability to inform future investment rounds a • • Rail, /Roads Dir ector Ongoing

 ID Risk Description Owner Milest one Current Score Target Score Trend 877 TfN is unable to influence the NPR Programme to ensure that agreed outputs are delivered in a way that works for the North and that the TfN Board and TfN Partners have appropriate involvement in NPR and the ability to influence its development.
-Chief Executive Officer 4, 7 7 14 10 ¢ ID Control Level and Action Description ner Due 2481 Medium - Agree with DfT regular engagement forums to ensure alignment with programme/ escalation of key issues.
-Roads Dire Jul 23 2640 Medium - NPR sponsorship agreement to be agreed between TfN board. n DfT ministe rs and Chief Executive Officer Jun 23 2686 High - Ensure stakeholder engagement strategy for NPR in p lace.
-Rail/Roads Director Closed 2682 NEW: Medium - Engagement with our partners so that they are aware of proposals and their views are fed back to the Department for Transport through the NPR Sponsor Board.
-Rail/Roads Director Mar 24 2683 NEW: Medium - TfN restating the need for full HS2 and NPR agreed by TfN board in the revised Strategic Transport Plan.
-Rail, Roads Dire ector Dec 23
+Chief Executive Officer 4, 7 14 10 ⇔ ID Control Level and Action Description Ow ner Due 2481 Medium - Agree with DfT regular engagement forums to ens programme/ escalation of key issues.
+Rail /Roads Dire Jul 23 2640 Medium - NPR sponsorship agreement to be agreed between TfN board. n DfT ministe rs and Chie hief Executive Officer Jun 23 2686 High - Ensure stakeholder engagement strategy for NPR in p lace.
+Rail Roads Dire Closed 2682 NEW: Medium - Engagement with our partners so that they are aware of proposals and their views are fed back to the Department for Transport through the NPR Sponsor Board. ail/Roads Director Mar 24 2683 NEW: Medium - TfN restating the need for full HS2 and NPR agreed by TfN board in the revised Strategic Transport Plan.
+Rail, /Roads Dire ector Dec 23

 ID Risk Description Owner Milestone Current Score Target Score Trend 303 TfN fails to comply with applicable law or exceeds its powers while carrying out its functions.
-Head of Legal All 11 11 \Rightarrow ID Control Level and Action Description Owner Due 970 High - TfN has suitably qualified officers in all senior positions, particularly the Head of paid Service, S151 Officer, and Monitoring Officer.
-In addition, TfN has employed an in-house legal team.
-Ongoing
+Head of Legal All 11 11 \Leftrightarrow ID Control Level and Action Description Owner Due 970 High - TfN has suitably qualified officers in all senior positio paid Service, S151 Officer, and Monitoring Officer.
+In addition-house legal team.
+Head of L egal Ongoing